Consolidated Grant to the Insular Areas

 - Rural and Low-Income School Program

-The Office of Vocational and Adult Education
+The Office of Career, Technical, and Adult Education

 - Career and Technical Education – Basic State Grants Program authorized by the Carl D. Perkins Career and Technical Education Act.